caofff/ejMCMC/README.md

 Summary
 -------
 ejMCMC is an R package of a recently proposed approximate Bayesian computing method that targets for problems with intractable or missing likelihood function.
-It is early rejection Markov chain Monte Carlo (ejMCMC) sampler based on Gaussian processes to accelerate inference speed.
+An early rejection Markov chain Monte Carlo (ejMCMC) sampler based on Gaussian processes is utilized to accelerate inference speed.
+There are three functions in the package: Trian_SMC(), ejMCMC() and ejASMC().

 Installation
 ------------